Shopping ethically has never been more popular than it is now. At least, that’s what studies seem to suggest.

 Once again, the significance that consumers attribute to a brand’s values remains strictly a declaration.
 In truth, many clients panic in a supermarket aisle, guiltily placing an organic carton of eggs back on the shelf as they opt for one that is 50% cheaper.

-Certain companies like Whole Foods Market, Stonyfield or Patagonia have managed to convince segments of the population to follow their tracks.
+Certain companies like Whole Foods Market, Stonyfield, or Patagonia have convinced segments of the population to follow their tracks.
 It took a lot more than a few isolated ethical products and a bit of luck for these brands to become successful.
 They repeatedly promise profound engagement; it’s written in the companies’ DNA and strengthened every year.

 Considering the rate at which ethical consumerism is gaining in the public interest, the commercial opportunities are tremendous.
 However, we’re a long way from convincing every consumer to put their money where their mouth is.